Don’t let the massive crowds ruin your experience — read this Shanghai Disneyland guide to make the most out of your trip!

 via GIPHY

 Now that you have a rough idea of the rides you want to take, start planning your route for the day!
-This Shanghai Disneyland guide provides two recommended routes — the thrill-seeker route and the scenic route.
+This Shanghai Disneyland guide provides two recommended routes — the Thrill-Seeker route, and the Scenic Route.

 Both routes include Shanghai Disneyland’s must-sees, but the Thrill-Seeker Route prioritises action while the Scenic Route highlights Instagram-worthy attractions and shows.